KAREN MCCOOEY STUDIOS

 Meanwhile in England the art of characateur and cartooning was going through a revolutionary change.
 It was the British magazine named Vanity Fair that led the charge during its run from 1868 to the beginning of WWI in 1914.
 Its subtitle was "A Weekly Show of Political, Social and Literary Wares".
 The magazine was founded by Thomas Gibson Bowles, who wanted to expose the contemporary vanities of Victorian society.
 Bowles named "Vanity Fair" after part of John Bunyon's book: A Pilgrim's Progress, published in 1678.
 There was a stop along the pilgrim's progress that featured a never-ending fair held in a town called Vanity.
 The allegory represents man's sinful attachment to worldly things.

-as "Spy Prints" since Sir Leslie Ward was the most prolific and admired.
+It has become customary to refer to all of the famous Vanity Fair caricatures as "Spy Prints" since Sir Leslie Ward was the most prolific and admired.
 In addition to Sir Leslie Ward "Spy", there were other famous artists of the day who created illustrations for Vanity Fair; examples of other illustrators are: Carlo Pellegrini "APE", Liberio Prosperi "Lib.", Nemo (Constantin von Grimm), James Jacques Tissot, and Jean Baptiste Guthok.
 Spy and a few other artists worked for the Edmund Hodgson Yates (1831 – 1894) society journal “The World” for a couple of years.
 So, we've included some of these prints.

 The TC Rowing Spy Prints Edition is available in our Store this Cyber Monday.